joseph-allen/fullstack-swe-takehome/README.md

 This can be implemented, regardless of the API development with some good unit tests.

 Note: I spent a long time on setup here, I wanted to show the kind of project setup you can expect from me, and it's been a few months since I last thought about what stack I would start with.
 I think if I went through this again I'd probably have added Material UI and theming as a demo.
 I'd consider this all outside the scope of your initial task, but it's useful to me for the other take home tasks I am recieving anyway.
 I removed any TableCheck context and made a standalone [template repo](https://github.com/joseph-allen/next-mongo-template).

+### Back-End & DB

+At the start of this project I decided that, whatever state the backend is going to be, I will need the front-end made.
+As I reach the finish of my front-end components I've learnt a lot more about the context.

+I feel I'm at a splitting point between how I'd implement things in the real world, and what is required for this tech task.
+Features that would have made more sense in the real world, like tracking your queue position, estimating wait times and more are simply out of scope.
+It's harder than I thought to seperate from the context of the real world and I find myself returning to your prompt.

+While I was previously happy to use Next.js's backend, I realise now that something between my Next App and the MongoDB is required.
+Somewhere there needs to be logic that simulates the 3 second dining reuirement.
+This could be in a clever Queue structure, like mongodbq.
+This could also be a standalone Express app, solely responsible for simulation.

+Were this a real app, I would lean more heavily on the MongoDB, with the ability to store 1000s of resturants in the relevant collections.
+I'd also expect the resturants themselves to control the expiry of tables, meaning my backend would be less of a simulator and more of a broker.
+With the need for security for access to said database, I can't keep the MongoDB in the same Docker container, with exposed default username password combinations alongside the environment variables that would give full access.
+Again I am determining that to largely be out of scope.

+Finally there is the question of how notifications are handled.
+Polling is the simplest thing I can think of, which would work with this flow, for a single small resturant.
+The simulation requirement makes this difficult, where in the real-world I could expect end of service events from the resturants.
+I can go further with SMS notifications, WebSockets or Server-Sent Events, but considering the time spent on this I'm going to go simple.

+So the structure I am ending up with is as follows:

+- Next.js App, with API requests from said app, only to the backend, including polling.
+- A Backend - I've not decided if this will be Express + Node.js or a Flask app.
+This backend will handle the simulation of diners, and update rows in the database to determine seat availibility.
+- A MongoDB - collections representing the queue, resturant and parties can all fall here.

+When I say queue, I could be referring to a diner queue, or a queue in the waitlist too.

+TODO: diagram

 ### Features